seishun/node-steam/lib/handlers/user/README.md

 Sets `SteamClient#steamID` to the default value for user accounts and sends a ClientLogon message. `logOnDetails` is a [`CMsgClientLogon`](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto) object.
 It's used as-is except `protocol_version` is set to the currently implemented protocol version.

+### requestWebAPIAuthenticateUserNonce(callback)

+Requests a nonce for WebAPI's AuthenticateUser method.
+The first argument to `callback` will be a [`CMsgClientRequestWebAPIAuthenticateUserNonceResponse`](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto) object.

 ### gamesPlayed(gamesPlayed)

 Tells Steam you are playing game(s). `gamesPlayed` is a [`CMsgClientGamesPlayed`](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto) object.